drishaan/room-rate/README.md

 **Application: Can we use text and image classification to predict the rating of a background from @ratemyskyperoom?**

 ## Data Processing
 Run the `Data Processing.ipynb` Jupyter notebook.

+The resulting cleaned data will be in `data/cleaned.csv`.

 ## Data Exploration
+Run the `Data Exploration.ipynb` Jupyter notebook.

+It will output the words most common in rooms rated 0 and rooms rated 10, as well as summary statistics about the likes and dislikes for the tweets in the dataset.

 ## Text Classification
+We ran Naive Bayes, SVM, Random Forest, and Logistic Regression models as text classifiers.
+In the following files, we train models on the data and print out the words that are the most predictive for "good" and "bad" rooms.
+To run the models, run
+- `Non-NB Models.ipynb`
+- `NaiveBayes.ipynb`
+- `LogisticRegression.ipynb`

+You can change which dataset the model is fit on by changing the `X` data to be either `data.cleaned` (default, cleaned dataset), `data.no_stopwords` (cleaned and removed stopwords), or `bigram` (cleaned, no stopwords, and bigrams).

 ## Topic Analysis
 ### MALLET: